strinsberg/slrg_data/docs/sphinx/source/github.rst

 Using this script is almost identical to the projects script.

-..note:: The java1.data file in this example must have been collected with the :ref:`GitHub commits SQL <commits_sql>` via BigQuery.
+.. note:: The java1.data file in this example must have been collected with the :ref:`GitHub commits SQL <commits_sql>` via BigQuery.

-1. Same as projects script.
+1. Same as projects.

 2. Same as projects, but with a different script name::